sergiusens/blog/content/posts/snapcraft-build-environments.md

 ## Cleanup

 Cleaning up is rather easy, just run `snapcraft clean`.
-This is just wipes the qcow2 images and related keys.
+This simply wipes the qcow2 images and related keys.

 # Experimentation